ggxchain/documentation/src/GLOSSARY.md

 ## Validator

-A node secures the relay chain by staking DOTs, validating proofs from collators on parachains, and determining a consensus along with other validators.
+A node securing the relay chain by staking $GGX, validating proofs from collators on parachains, and determining a consensus along with other validators.

 ## Voting

 The process of stakeholders determining whether or not a referendum to implement a specific proposal should pass.
-Votes are weighted both by the number of GGX tokens that the stakeholder account controls and the amount of time they are willing to lock their GGX tokens up.

 ## Wallet

-A program that allows one to store, receive, and transmit GGX tokens or other blockchain-based tokens.
+A program that allows one to store, receive, and transmit $GGX or other blockchain-based tokens.

 ## WebAssembly